Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Introduction

-The search of possible signatures for models beyond the $\Lambda$CDM has led to the creation of an impressive set of high accuracy surveys, already underway or being planned \cite{aghamousa2016desi, tyson2002large, amendola2018cosmology}, to gather a considerable amount of information that constrains the properties of the universe.
-That is, a viable model that leads to the current accelerating universal expansion is demanded to comply with all the relevant observational data.
-Extensions to the cosmological constant which allow a redshift-dependent equation-of-state (EoS) $w(z)$ include extra dimensions \cite{brax2003cosmology}, modified gravity \cite{clifton2012modified}, scalar fields \cite{vazquez2020bayesian}, scalar–tensor theories with non-minimal derivative coupling to the Einstein tensor \cite{quiros2018phantom} and graduated dark energy \cite{Akarsu:2019hmw}, just to mention a few.
-However, in the absence of a fundamental and well-defined theory of dark energy, a time-dependent behaviour can also be investigated by choosing an EoS mathematically appealing or a parameterised form in a simple way, examples of these forms in terms of redshift include a Taylor expansion \cite{chevallier2001accelerating}, polynomial \cite{sendra2012supernova}, logarithmic \cite{odintsov2018cosmological}, oscillatory \cite{Tamayo:2019gqj, liu2009testing} or in terms of cosmic time \cite{Akarsu:2015yea}.
-Nonetheless, the \textit{a priori} assumption of a specific model may lead to misleading model-dependent results regardless of the dark energy properties, and hence, instead of committing to a particular model the non-parametric inference techniques allow to extract information directly from the observational data to detect features within cosmological functions, for instance $w(z)$.
-That is, the main aim of a non-parametric approach is to infer (reconstruct) an unknown quantity based mainly on the data and making as few assumptions as possible \cite{wasserman2006all, sahni2002cosmological}.
-Several non-parametric techniques are used to reconstruct cosmological functions from the data directly, such as histogram density estimators \cite{sahni2006reconstructing}, Principal Component Analysis (PCA) \cite{sharma2020reconstruction}, smoothed step functions \cite{gerardi2019reconstruction}, gaussian processes \cite{Keeley:2020aym, williams2006gaussian, l2020defying, mukherjee2020revisiting}, Simulation Extrapolation method (SIMEX) \cite{montiel2014nonparametric} and Bayesian nodal free-form methods \cite{hee2017constraining, Vazquez:2012ce}.
-After the reconstruction is performed, the function in place can be considered as a new model in order to look for possible deviations from the standard $\Lambda$CDM.
-In other words, the result of a non-parametric reconstruction may be used to analyse its similarity with different theoretical models and therefore to select its best description for the data.
-There are several examples of non-parametric reconstructions of cosmological functions, some of them focus on dark energy features \cite{zhao2017dynamical,sahni2006reconstructing, gerardi2019reconstruction, holsclaw2010nonparametric}, cosmic expansion \cite{montiel2014nonparametric}, deceleration parameter \cite{mukherjee2020revisiting}, growth rate of structure formation \cite{l2020defying}, luminosity distance \cite{wei2017improved, lin2019non} and primordial power spectrum \cite{Handley:2019fll,Vazquez:2012ux}, among many others.
+The search for possible signatures for cosmological models beyond the $\Lambda$CDM has led to the creation of an impressive set of high accuracy surveys, already underway or being planned \cite{tyson2002large, aghamousa2016desi, amendola2018cosmology}, to gather a considerable amount of information that constrains the properties of the universe.
+A viable cosmological model that leads to the current accelerating universal expansion is demanded to comply with all the relevant observational data.
+Extensions to the cosmological constant that allow a redshift-dependent equation-of-state (EoS) $w(z)$ include extra dimensions \cite{brax2003cosmology}, modified gravity \cite{clifton2012modified}, scalar fields \cite{vazquez2020bayesian}, scalar-tensor theories with non-minimal derivative coupling to the Einstein tensor \cite{quiros2018phantom}, graduated dark energy \cite{Akarsu:2019hmw}, just to mention a few.
+However, in the absence of a fundamental and definitive theory of dark energy, a time-dependent behavior can also be investigated by choosing an EoS mathematically appealing or a parameterized form in a simple way; examples of these forms in terms of redshift include a Taylor expansion \cite{chevallier2001accelerating}, polynomial \cite{sendra2012supernova}, logarithmic \cite{odintsov2018cosmological}, oscillatory \cite{Tamayo:2019gqj, liu2009testing}, a combined form of them \cite{Arciniega:2021ffa} or in terms of cosmic time \cite{Akarsu:2015yea}.
+Nonetheless, the \textit{a priori} assumption of a specific theoretical model may lead to misleading model-dependent results regardless of the dark energy properties.
+Hence, instead of committing to a particular cosmological model, the non-parametric inference techniques allow extract information directly from the data to detect features within cosmological functions, for instance, $w(z)$.
+The main aim of a non-parametric approach is to infer (reconstruct) an unknown quantity based mainly on the data and make as few assumptions as possible \cite{sahni2002cosmological, wasserman2006all}.
+Several non-parametric techniques are used to perform model-independent reconstructions for cosmological functions directly from the data, such as histogram density estimators \cite{sahni2006reconstructing}, Principal Component Analysis (PCA) \cite{sharma2020reconstruction}, smoothed step functions \cite{gerardi2019reconstruction}, gaussian processes \cite{williams2006gaussian, Keeley:2020aym, l2020defying, mukherjee2020revisiting}, Simulation Extrapolation method (SIMEX) \cite{montiel2014nonparametric} and Bayesian nodal free-form methods \cite{Vazquez:2012ce, hee2017constraining}.